Basket My Basket

 Search

-Community-led housing is an umbrella term for housing models which involve residents and communities having central roles in the development and management of housing.
+Community-led housing (CLH) is an umbrella term for housing models in which residents and communities have central roles in the development and management of where they live.
 They are sometimes referred to as collaborative housing.

-Although not all community-led housing models are focused on affordability and wider social benefits, many housing projects do include these as they are key features.
-At World Habitat we particularly value the types of community-led housing projects that not only benefit their residents, but also respond to global challenges such as introducing anti-speculative measures, supporting vulnerable communities, and responding to the climate emergency.
+Although not all CLH models are focused on affordability and wider social benefits, they are key features of many CLH projects.
+At World Habitat we particularly value the types of CLH projects that not only benefit their residents, but also respond to global challenges such as the financialization of housing, vulnerable communities, and the climate emergency.

 Community-led housing models are delivered in three main ways: